sudhans/searchWithStackOverflow/README.md

 Compatible with Android Studio and be used with Logcat, Run and Debug views as well.

+Search option will be available even while the IDE is indexing.

 Note: Does not work with selected text from a terminal window.

 <!-- Plugin description end -->